 Jumby Bay, A Rosewood Resort, heralds a new level of sophistication and elegance in the Caribbean.
 Housed on a 300 acre private island reached by a short boat journey from the main island of Antigua, there is a fantastic feeling o [...]View Hotel

 Blue Waters, an impressive whitewashed residence, overlooks two white sand beaches and a fabulous Caribbean seascape.
 It is intimate, graceful and classical in style, drawing its valued guests back year after year.
-Set in 17 a [...]View Hotel
+Set in 17 acres [...]View Hotel